Sandust817/ECG-datasets/README.md

 This dataset can be used for training and testing ECG classification algorithms.
 You can use the `.dat` files for ECG signal analysis, the `.atr` files for the corresponding labels, and the `.hea` files for metadata and sampling rate.

+## Download

+You can download this dataset at https://pan.baidu.com/s/1sFfLr0KPpZqNncmmERDo_g?pwd=8eer.

 ## License

 This dataset is provided under the [Your License Here] license.